georgisomnoev/feature-flag-api/README.md

 # Feature Flags API

 ## Description
 FeatureFlagsAPI is an app that lets you manage feature flags.
-You can perform basic CRUD operation over the feature flag data.
+You can perform basic CRUD operations over the feature flag data.
 Access to this data is controlled by a predefined list of users with different permission levels.

 ## Architecture
 The project is built using: